 Spending Money To Make The Yard Better

-They promised to get a gardener to make the yard look good again.
+The tenants promised to get a gardener to make the yard look good again.
 But of course, the gardener never showed up four days before they planned to move out.
-Given they were consistently unreliable, I told them I’d do some leg work to make the yard look good again with my guy Luis, who ended up landscaping the back and front yard at my other single family home.
+Given they were consistently unreliable, I told them I'd do some leg work to make the yard look good again with my landscaping guy Luis.
+I had a good relationship with Luis as he had recently completed landscaping the back and front yard at my other single family home.

 After spending $1,400 (including materials) and two days completely overhauling the yard, a funny thing happened.
 As I was proudly showing the backyard to a leasing agent, I almost stepped in a pile of dog sh*t!

-One tenant fessed up, “Sorry Sam, my girlfriend brought her dog to the house via the garage the other night for probably 5-10 minutes.
+When I confronted them about this incident, one tenant fessed up, “Sorry Sam, my girlfriend brought her dog to the house via the garage the other night for probably 5-10 minutes.
 I had no idea that happened, but my apologies.
-If not already cleaned up I will do it personally.“
+If it's not already cleaned up I will do it personally.

 The Third Thoughtless Situation By My Tenants

-Two weeks before their move out date, I told the tenants to start getting rid of trash ASAP because the trash man would not pick up tons of extra trash that wouldn’t fit in the bins on their move out date.
-He might pick up one or two extra bags if he was in a good mood, but not a massive pile of trash.
+Two weeks before their move out date, I told the tenants to start getting rid of trash ASAP because the weekly trash truck would not pick up tons of excess trash if it didn't fit in the bins on their move out date.
+The garbage collector might pick up one or two extra bags if he was in a good mood, but not a massive pile of trash.

 My tenants ignored me.